alexbaban/Instructions/HTML WebWorks on BlackBerry Playbook/DEPLOY-TO-A-DEVICE.md

 ## Before you begin

-Make sure that your BlackBerry PlayBook tablet is on the same network as your computer.
+* make sure that your BlackBerry PlayBook tablet is on the same network as your computer.

-Make sure that your BlackBerry PlayBook tablet is in `Development Mode`.
+* make sure that your BlackBerry PlayBook tablet is in `Development Mode`.

 ## Create a debug token